Inpatient vs Outpatient Drug Rehab

 Addressing Ethical Dilemmas:

 Navigating these ethical dilemmas requires a thoughtful, patient-centered approach to treatment planning.
 Healthcare providers must engage in transparent communication with patients, ensuring they understand the potential risks and benefits of each therapy type.
-Furthermore, the ethical principles of autonomy, beneficence, and justice should guide decisions, ensuring that treatment is not only effective but also fair and respectful of individuals’ rights.
+Furthermore, the ethical principles of autonomy, beneficence, and justice should guide decisions, ensuring that treatment is not only practical but also fair and respectful of individuals’ rights.

 Self-Management Strategies for Opioid Use Disorder (OUD) Therapy: Inpatient vs. Outpatient Approaches